 On the right we see a couple offering bananas to the four men in front of them.
 They are dressed in the clothes of the poorer classes.
 This shows that the couple do not have contempt for those of low family.
 The recommendation not to despise the unfortunate is something emphasised over and over again.

-On the right is the result, by having respect for others they are now in a position of being held in respect by others.
+On the left is the result, by having respect for others they are now in a position of being held in respect by others.
 They have a good rebirth in a high and prosperous family, as their deeds deserve.

 60. Taking what is not given leads to Poverty